1. Northern Ireland

 You can download a wide range of maps, including counties and district council areas from the Open Geography portal.Back to table of contents

-Electoral wards/divisions are the key building blocks of UK administrative geography.
+Electoral wards and electoral divisions are the key building blocks of UK administrative geography.
 Electoral wards are the spatial units used to elect local government councillors in local government districts in Northern Ireland.

-Electoral wards/divisions are also found in England, Wales and Scotland.
+Electoral wards and divisions are also found in England, Wales and Scotland.

 They are also used to constitute a range of other geographies such as the health geographies and Westminster parliamentary constituencies.

 Northern Irish local government districts average around 42 electoral wards, English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23, Welsh unitary authorities around 40, and Scottish council areas around 11.